weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_03_Ex1_Create_Hygiene_Filters.md

     provided by your learning provider, and then select **Sign in**.
 It may take a moment to sign in before it returns a command prompt.

-    7. At the command prompt, type the following command and press Enter:
+    7. At the command prompt, type the following command and press **Enter**:

         `Enable-OrganizationCustomization`